“Simplicity is the ultimate sophistication.” – Leonardo da Vinci

-Minimalism is the new decoration today.
-From Jane Siberry to Robert Pattinson, there are so many celebrities who have decided to value space around them instead of accumulating material things like luxury cars, high-end properties and expensive wardrobes.
+Minimalism is a dominant interior décor trend today.
+From Jane Siberry to Robert Pattinson, there are many people who have decided to de-clutter the space around them.

 Table of Contents:

 The Bauhaus Movement acted as a substitute for the excessive ornamentation that had seeped into architecture and interior décor at the time, often undermining the form and function of objects and structures.
-Bauhaus led to the coining of the term, ‘form follows function’ which means that the design should be based on the function and not on aesthetic appeal.
+Bauhaus led to the coining of the term ‘form follows function’ – meaning that the design should be based on the function and not on its aesthetic appeal alone.

-Modern minimalistic architecture takes into account a simple question, for all designs and intents – How much can you strip away from a building, painting, sculpture or furniture without dissolving its essential identity and purpose?
+Modern minimalistic architecture considers a simple question, for all designs and intents – how much can be stripped away from a building, painting, sculpture, or furniture without dissolving its essential identity and purpose?

 Minimalist architecture is characterized by one word – simplicity.
-It reduces the building to its most rudimentary form, essence and function.
-Nothing over the top and certainly no ornateness.
+It reduces the building to its most rudimentary form, essence, and function.
 This stands true for minimalist house plans and minimalist house interiors.

 Some of the most distinct features of minimalist house drawings include open floor plans, modest storage designs, minimal interior walls, and emphasis on exterior views and daylight.
 You will often not find formal sitting rooms, libraries, walk-in closets, or dining rooms, because many minimalistic floor plans lack “redundant” spaces.
 Instead, the open expanses are kept flexible for varied purposes.